wilsonchang17/OS_homework/README.md

-# OS_homework
-## Using multi-thread to improve the computation performance for matrix multiplication
+# Using multi-thread to improve the computation performance for matrix multiplication